godwokenrises/godwoken-doc/docs/evm_training/evmTask4.md

 ```

-## Deloy Smart Contract on the GodWoken
+## Deloy Smart Contract on the Godwoken

 Once you're ready to share your dApp with other people, you may want to deploy it to a live network.
 This way others can access an instance that's not running locally on your system.